Doileo/Doileo/README.md

 Thank you so much for stopping by—I’d love to connect!

-🚀 **Currently Crafting:**
-I’m building user interfaces that are both functional and visually appealing, with a focus on React.
-Check out my latest projects below!
+## 🚀 Currently Seeking ##
+I’m actively looking for front-end developer roles where I can apply my skills in building engaging, accessible, and user-friendly interfaces using React.
+Let’s connect to explore opportunities!

+## 🌱 Always Learning ##
-🌱 **Always Learning:** I’m diving into new frontend trends, especially around making websites more accessible for everyone.
-I believe in creating inclusive experiences and would love to connect with others who share this passion.
+I’m diving into the latest front-end trends, especially around accessibility.
+My goal is to create websites that are inclusive for everyone, and I’m always eager to connect with others who share this passion.

+## 💬 Let’s Chat ##
-💬 **Let's Chat:** I value open communication!
-Feel free to reach out to discuss frontend topics, exchange ideas, or just have a friendly chat.
+I value open communication!
+Feel free to reach out to discuss front-end topics, exchange ideas, or just have a friendly conversation.
+Whether it's coding or user experience, I'm always excited to chat.

 ## ⚡ Fun Fact
 When I’m not coding, I love capturing the beauty of the sky through photography.
 It helps me stay grounded and inspires my creativity.